In the City: Kathmandu

 One of three such squares in the Kathmandu Valley, this one is located in front of the old Royal Palace.
 The palace is decorated with elaborately carved wood-framed windows and panels, and is home to two museums.
 At the south end of the square, down a narrow passage, you will find the Kumari Chowk.
 This gilded cage contains the Raj Kumari, a girl chosen via an ancient and mystical selection process to become the human incarnation of the Hindu mother goddess, Durga.
 She is worshiped during religious festivals and makes public appearances at other times for a fee paid to her guards.

-Surrounded by Newari houses, the busy district of Thamel is just a short walk from the city centre and is a great place to discover Buddhist stupas and Hindu shrines concealed among busy bazaars.
+Surrounded by Newari houses, the busy district of Thamel is just a short walk from the city center and is a great place to discover Buddhist stupas and Hindu shrines concealed among busy bazaars.
 Known as the backpacker heart of Kathmandu, it is filled with guesthouses, bars, restaurants and shops that sell everything from clothes to CDs.
 It’s also the best place to find all you need for trekking trips into the Himalaya.

 Thamel House (6)